 - Preheat the oven to 350F (regular bake/not fan assisted), with the rack in the centre of the oven. *Reduce oven temperature by 25F if using a glass pan.

-- Grease an 8 1/2 x 4 1/2 loaf pan and line the bottom and long sides with a sheet of parchment paper that extends over the side edges at least 1-inch (to use as handles to lift the loaf out later).
+- Grease or spray an 8 1/2 x 4 1/2 loaf pan and line the bottom and long sides with a sheet of parchment paper that extends over the side edges at least 1-inch (to use as handles to lift the loaf out later).
 Set aside.

 - In a medium bowl, whisk together the flour, baking powder, baking soda and slat.
 Set aside.